Rogers Communications Inc. – Annual report – 31 December 2020

 Determining the costs we incur to obtain or fulfill a contract that meet the deferral criteria within IFRS 15 requires us to make significant judgments.
 We expect incremental commission fees paid to internal and external representatives as a result of obtaining contracts with customers to be recoverable.

-Below is a summary of the current and long-term portions of contract assets from contracts with customers and the significant changes in those balances during the years ended December 31, 2019 and 2018.
+Below is a summary of our contract assets from contracts with customers and the significant changes in those balances during the years ended December 31, 2020 and 2019.